Pashto: Pakistan

-In British India, prior to the creation of Pakistan by the British government, the 1920s saw the blossoming of Pashto language in the then NWFP: Abdul Ghafar Khan in 1921 established the Anjuman-e- Islah al-Afaghina (Society for the Reformation of Afghans) to promote Pashto as an extension of Pashtun culture; around 80,000 people attended the Society's annual meeting in 1927.
+In British India, the 1920s saw the blossoming of Pashto language in the then NWFP: Bacha Khan in 1921 established the Anjuman-e Islah al-Afaghina (Society for the Reformation of Afghans) to promote Pashto as an extension of Pashtun culture; around 80,000 people attended the Society's annual meeting in 1927.
 In 1955, Pashtun intellectuals including Abdul Qadir formed the Pashto Academy Peshawar on the model of Pashto Tolana formed in Afghanistan.
 In 1974, the Department of Pashto was established in the University of Balochistan for the promotion of Pashto.

 In Pakistan, Pashto is the first language of around % of its population (per the 2023 census).
 However, Urdu and English are the two official languages of Pakistan.
 Pashto has no official status at the federal level.
-On a provincial level, Pashto is the regional language of Khyber Pakhtunkhwa and north Balochistan.
+Pashto is the regional language of Khyber Pakhtunkhwa and north Balochistan.
 Yet, the primary medium of education in government schools in Pakistan is Urdu.
 The lack of importance given to Pashto and its neglect has caused growing resentment amongst Pashtuns.
 It is noted that Pashto is taught poorly in schools in Pakistan.
 Moreover, in government schools material is not provided for in the Pashto dialect of that locality, Pashto being a dialectically rich language.
 Further, researchers have observed that Pashtun students are unable to fully comprehend educational material in Urdu.